 Our Lawyers Can Help in These Complicated Areas of the Law

 Many people are injured due to a neighbor’s abnormally dangerous activity or a manufacturer’s defective product.
-The law in both areas is complicated, so don’t hesitate to seek out our knowledgeable and experienced personal injury attorneys.
+The law in both areas is complicated, so don’t hesitate to contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at William G. Kolodner P.A.